What is the difference between the OIG-LEIE, GSA-SAM, and the state Medicaid exclusion lists?

 What should I do if I receive a positive confirmation from Exclusion Screening?

 We recommend ending the relationship immediately and contacting legal counsel.
+Read our article about that by clicking here.

 What is a waiver?